Skip to main content

 Research

-As per AAFPRS guidelines, a scholarly project culminating in a formal manuscript that is suitable for publication and/or presentation at a national meeting is required.
+As per AAFPRS guidelines, a scholarly project culminating in a formal manuscript that is suitable for publication and presentation at a national meeting is required.
 The project may be within our department, or the fellow may collaborate with another department at Northwestern University if desired.
 There is access to a cadaver laboratory for research.

 Teaching Responsibilities